 Want to help make this work possible with a financial or equipment donation to the Beaver Works Oregon program?
 CLICK HERE TO DONATE

 * Providing solutions and support to mitigate beaver problems around infrastructure and agriculture

-* Advising on the riparian conditions needed for successful beaver settlement, within a watershed or sub-basin.
+* Technical Assistance on the conditions needed for successful beaver settlement, within a watershed or sub-basin.

 * Community workshops on "living with beaver" within the Deschutes River Basin